 Windows user IDs and active directory user group names must include the domain name.
 To specify a list, separate the names with a comma without a space.
 If the Windows user ID or active directory user group name contains spaces, enclose the user ID or group name in quotation marks.

-For example, to specify Windows users and user groups: JS_ADMINS=DOMAIN\lsfadmin,"DOMAIN\Engineering Group",DOMAIN\userA
+JS_ADMINS=DOMAIN\lsfadmin,"DOMAIN\Engineering Group",DOMAIN\userA

 There is no default for this parameter.
 A value for the primary Process Manager administrator is set at installation time.